back search

 Some women's breasts may never produce milk or may only produce a small amount.
 This is most often due to medical conditions such as diabetes, thyroid disorders, certain medications, or insufficient glandular tissue.
 Hormonal imbalances, previous breast surgery, and psychological factors can also play a role.
 If you're having trouble producing breast milk, talk to your doctor about possible causes and treatment options.

-If you are experiencing delayed breast milk production during pregnancy, it's important to speak with your healthcare provider to rule out any underlying medical conditions that may be contributing to the issue.
+If you are experiencing delayed breast milk in pregnancy, it's important to speak with your healthcare provider to rule out any underlying medical conditions that may be contributing to the issue.
 Maternal factors such as stress, anxiety, and existing health conditions can affect milk production.
 Additionally, nutritional status, partner's support, and overall health can influence lactation outcomes.
 Maintaining a healthy lifestyle and seeking medical attention if necessary are important steps to ensure optimal milk production and breastfeeding success.

 Conclusion